I am a full professor of political science at the University of Guelph, Canada.

 My work is funded by the Social Sciences and Humanities Research Council of Canada and I have been successful in obtaining three grants since 2009, and co-applicant on another.
 From 1999-2002, I was Assistant Visiting Professor at the École Supérieure de Commerce de Paris (now ESCP- Europe).
 In 2002, I began a permanent position in the Political Studies Department at the University of Otago, New Zealand.
 I joined the University of Guelph in 2007.

-I have two active SSHRCC Insight Grants as Principal Investigator:
+I have an active SSHRC Insight Grant as Principal Investigator:

 "Complex Sovereignties: Theory and Practice of Indigenous-Self Determination in Settler States and the International System” (with Sheryl Lightfoot)